SuryankDixit/SuryankDixit/README.md

 <!-- <p align="left"> <a href="https://www.linkedin.com/in/suryank-dixit-858a47169/" target="blank"><img src="https://img.shields.io/twitter/follow/rahuldkjain?logo=twitter&style=for-the-badge" alt="rahuldkjain" /></a> </p> -->

-- 🔭 I’m currently working on [Version-Control-System](https://github.com/SuryankDixit/version-control-system)
+- 🔭 I’m currently working on [E-Commerce app using Microservices built with Node, React, Docker and Kubernetes](https://github.com/SuryankDixit/e-bin)

 <!-- - 👯 I’m looking to collaborate on [teensy-weensy-Database](https://github.com/SuryankDixit/teensy-weensy-Database) -->

-- 🤔 I’m looking for help with [teensy-weensy-Database](https://github.com/SuryankDixit/teensy-weensy-Database)
+- 🤔 I’m looking for help with Design Patterns.
+If you are interested , we can learn together about Low level design and Design Patterns.

-- 💬 Ask me about **C, C++, DS-Algos, TCP/IP, DBMS**
+- 💬 Ask me about **Data Structures and Algorithms, Computer Networks, Database Management, C, C++**

 - 📫 Reach me at **suryankdixit@gmail.com**